trevorswan11/zlx/README.md

     - `-v` prints verbose output, showing an indented and formatted abstract syntax tree - also optional
 - To interpret your own input file, pass the relative path as `zig build run -- run <path>`
 - If you're pulling the executable from the `zig-out` directory, you can use the same arguments as explained above
-    - The same applies for downloads from the `releases` tags
+    - The same applies for downloads from any `releases`
 - You can run the projects tests, which mimic the code found in the `examples` folder, with `zig build test`

 ## External Libraries